Dima Al Ramhe

 Dima Al Ramhe (Note: In Palestine, her full name is Dima Issam Adel Al Rumhi.) (ديما الرمحي, דימא אלרמחי; born 23 November 2001) is a professional footballer who plays as a striker for Boatot Tamra.
 Born in Israel, she plays for the Palestine national team.

 Club career

-Residing in Shefa-Amr.
-Al Ramhe started playing football in the schoolyard before being introduced to Bnei Sakhnin.
+Residing in Shefa-Amr, Al Ramhe started playing football in the schoolyard before being introduced to Bnei Sakhnin.
 She joined the club and played with them for six years, during which she transitioned into professional football.

 International career

 Born in Haifa, Israel, Al Ramhe holds dual Israeli and Palestinian nationality. having represented her birth country at under-17 and under-19 levels in UEFA Women's Youth European Championship qualification.
 She switched her international allegiance to Palestine at the senior level.

 Youth level

 In 2016, Al Ramhe received her first call-up to the Israeli under-16 team.
-A year later, she represented the Israeli U-17 team in the 2018 UEFA Women's Under-17 Championship qualification, playing two matches and scoring against Croatia to qualify the team for the elite round.
-In April 2018, She was selected for the under-19 team for the 2018 edition Elite round. and later for the 2019 edition qualifiers in October of the same year.
+A year later, she represented the Israeli U-17 team in the 2018 UEFA Women's Under-17 Championship qualification, playing two matches and scoring against Croatia to help the team qualify for the elite round.
+In April 2018, she was selected for the under-19 team for the 2018 edition Elite round and later for the 2019 edition qualifiers in October of the same year.